maxrightgame/java-project-61/README.md

 ## "Mind Games" project

-"Mind Games" project is a simple terminal application where players are offered one greeting option and five different games.
+The "Mind Games" project is a simple terminal application which offers players one greeting option and five different games.
 The following commands are available:

 - **Greeting**: Reads player name from input and prints simple greeting.
 - **Even numbers**: Answer if a given number is even.
-- **Calc**: Calculate the result of a given mathemathical expression.
+- **Calc**: Calculate the result of a given mathematical expression.
-- **GCD**: Find the greatest common divisor of given numbers.
+- **GCD**: Find the greatest common divisor (GCD) of two given numbers.
 - **Progression**: Find the missing number in an arithmetic progression.
 - **Prime**: Answer if a given number is prime.